garrettstanger/Data-Analysis-Project---F1-Racing-Statistics/README.md

 # Overview

 This is my project on using Python and Pandas to analyze an F1 Racing statistics dataset.
-All of the code is in the .pynb file.
+All of the code is in the .ipynb file.

 This dataset includes statistics such as races won, lap times, DOB, pit stop times, etc. I got this dataset from kaggle.com, specifically [F1 Championship Racing Data](https://www.kaggle.com/datasets/rohanrao/formula-1-world-championship-1950-2020)